anil-writes/Web-Hosting-Guides/README.md

 ---

-## Hostinger Coupon Codes for Jan 2026
+## Hostinger Coupon Codes for Feb 2026

 This section lists the latest Hostinger discount codes, deals, and promotional offers in 2026 for all the pricing plans.
 Where the long-term plans, like 12–48 months has more discounts and benefits.
 Checkout the ongoing Hostinger discount coupons and deals listed below.